Why R4,500 Is the Minimum for a Website That Actually Works

 A professional web development proposal is specific.
 If you receive one that lists "website design" as a line item with no further detail, you don't have a proposal — you have a quote for something undefined.

-• A post-launch maintenance plan.
-What is included, the monthly cost, the response time for issues, and what happens to your site if you stop paying.
+This should state exactly what is included, what the monthly cost is, what the response time is for issues, and what happens to your site if you stop paying.
+You want this in writing before you sign anything.

 If a proposal can't answer these five questions, keep looking.